For a hands-on learning experience to develop LLM applications, join our LLM Bootcamp today.

 One Minneapolis man learned of his daughter’s pregnancy because Target effectively targeted his daughter with coupons for baby products once her buying habits assigned her a high “pregnancy prediction” score.
 This caused a social media firestorm.

 Target did not violate any privacy policies, but did that mean this private event was appropriately targeted?
 The predictive analytics project was successful, but the public thought the targeted marketing was a little too invasive and direct.
-This was one of the most known cases of big data ethics, and the potential misuse of information.
+This was one of the most known big data ethics case studies that highlighted potential misuse of information.

 guy using phone in car